sarkashr/air-quality-monitor/README.md

 ```
 sudo apt install libqmi-utils && udhcpc
 ```
-Then adding the following line in the crontab just before the sds011-reset line:
+Then adding the following lines in the crontab just before the `sds011-reset` line:
+(Yes, both lines are the same!
+Seems to connect when run twice)
 ```
+@reboot python3 /home/pi/air-quality-monitor/code/sim7600_connect.py
 @reboot python3 /home/pi/air-quality-monitor/code/sim7600_connect.py
 ```
 Note: Modify the APN in the script accordingly(network provider).